-The quantitative approach in this study was carried out by collecting survey data using a questionnaire directly to respondents.
-The research sites to be selected are cities where national risk-based planning arrangements are held at Government Agencies in Semarang, Public Accountability Supervision in Purbalingga, and work meetings of the Association of Sulawesi Young Entrepreneurs in Manado, and in several other regions in East and Central Java.
-The total number of questionnaires distributed was 400 copies of which 330 collected while 9 copies were incompleted so that the final data to be analyzed was 321.
+The quantitative approach in this study was carried out by collecting survey data using a questionnaire instrument directly to respondents.
+The research sites to be selected are cities where the national risk-based planning arrangements are held at Government Agencies in Semarang, Public Accountability Supervision in Purbalingga, and work meetings of the Association of Sulawesi Young Entrepreneurs in Manado, and in several other regions in East and Central Java.
+From the total number of 400 distributed questionnaires, 330 copies have been collected back, out of which 9 have been incompletedly filled in so that the final data to be analyzed was 321.

 Variable of attitude is a reflection of statement or judgment relating to an object, event, or society that has elements of cognition and affective that are corrupt, measured by 3 attitude components, namely cognitive, affective, and behavioral aspects which are reflected in 5 indicators.
 Subjective norms are an overview of respondents' perceptions of subjective opinions that individuals have about corrupt actions, measured by 4 indicators.
 Perceived behavioral control describes the perceptions of respondents about the perpetrators of corruption and beliefs about their potential that shows greed, moral hazard, and easy collusion to act corruptively, measured by 4 items about respondents' assessment of how far corruptors have the potential to commit corrupt actions.
-The intention to corrupt in this research is cognitive and affective aspects to do something because of the existence of the environment and the way someone views.
-Variable of intention to corrupt is the cognitive and affective aspects of corrupt actors that will trigger corrupt actions, measured by 4 questions.
+The intention to corrupt in this research is cognitive and affective, because of the existence of the environment and the personal point of view.
+Variable of intention to corrupt is the cognitive and affective aspect of corrupt actions, measured by 4 questions.

-All variables are measured with a five-point Likert scale from 1 (strongly disagree) - 5 (strongly agree).
+All variables are measured by a five-point Likert scale from 1 (strongly disagree) to 5 (strongly agree).
 The research data obtained will be analyzed by quantitative approach with SPSS, Wrap-PLS, and specifically, hypothesis testing is used in the analysis of the Structural Equation Model (SEM) with the acceptance provisions of the Hypothesis at the level of $\alpha = 5\%$ .